reg-viz/img-diff-js/README.md

 The above table was captured under [Travis-CI](https://travis-ci.org/reg-viz/img-diff-js).
 If you want the latest result, check the raw log.

 ## Contributing
-Pull requests and issues are welcome. :smile:
+Pull requests and issues are welcome. ;)

 ## License
 MIT License.
 See LICENSE under this repository.